upasanaccmb/LitGene/README.md

 This work is on trail webrun with deployement on (https://litgene.tumorai.org/).

-Deployment github (https://github.com/vinash85/GENELLM_WEBAPP) can be used for self deployment of the webpage.
+Deployment github (https://github.com/vinash85/GENELLM_WEBAPP) can be used for self deployment of the webpage.  -Link not working

 Use feedback page on the LitGene tool page or contact authors to provide feedback.